yao-ming-svg/student-scores/README.md

 ## What these numbers mean

-LinearRegression performs better on this dataset.
+Linear Regression performs better on this dataset.
 - Lower MAE (2.316 vs 2.429)
 - Lower RMSE (2.759 vs 2.908)
 - Higher R² (0.871 vs 0.857)

-Pick Linear Regression for this dataset.
-It has lower errors and higher R² on the test set.
+Linear Regression has lower errors and higher R² on the test set.

-For these features, the relationship to exam_score is largely linear.
+For these features, the relationship to `exam_score` is largely linear.

 Adding curvature (degree-2 polynomial) did not help the model generalize on the test set; it added complexity without improving accuracy.